 After Life as a Human

-To order 1-4 copies of After Life as a Human is now available!
+After Life as a Human is now available!
 To order one to four copies, please use the Paypal button below.

 For orders of five or more copies, or for international orders, please see our special orders page.

 Events with Laura Valeri

 Laura Valeri will be reading from After Life as a Human at digital events this fall.
 Check out our events page for more information.